What is a bad credit score?

 What is listed on your credit report?

-A great deal of credit products are listed on your credit report.
+A lot of credit products are listed on your credit report.
 These include:

 - Mortgage – Your mortgage payments are detailed on your credit report and can affect your credit score if you miss a payment.

 - Loans – Everything from payday loans to larger personal loans are listed.

 - Credit cards – Your credit cards and repayment history are all listed on your credit report.

 - Mobile phone contract – If you’ve taken on a pay monthly contract with your mobile phone provider this counts as credit and is listed on your report.

 - Car finance – Whether you’ve taken on a hire purchase or PCP deal, these will feature and impact your credit score.